arthur-jacquin/edit/notes.md

         manipulating hex values: cast needed ?
         \d matches d
         multiple slash on same line
-    refresh the things to promote in the screencast
+    potentially append to the "hot stuff to promote" list potentially append to the "this isn't perfect" list

 Build a dependency graph of functions.
 Correlate that with list of modified globals.